 - StayFocusd; this is an awesome Chrome extension that gives you a daily allowance of x minutes (or hours) on distracting websites that you specify.
-Personally, I have allowed myself only 20 minutes a day on Facebook, Twitter, and Instagram combined, and as a result, have spent less of my evenings mindlessly browsing on friends’ profiles and reading argumentative Twitter threads.
+Personally, this has helped me spend less of my evenings mindlessly browsing on friends’ profiles and reading argumentative Twitter threads.
 0 distractions 🙂

 I hope this post was useful in some way, be it organizing your to-do list or going paperless with electronic journals.
 Here’s to a more productive 2018!